 7. Jersey City, New Jersey

 Michigan may have cornered the market in Hoffa-mania, but the Garden State isn’t far behind.
 In fact, more than 200 FBI agents have been assigned to the case over the past 38 years, most of them in Michigan and New Jersey.
 Just weeks after Hoffa’s disappearance, the FBI began surveillance on a Jersey City landfill situated near the Hackensack River, based on an anonymous tip that Hoffa had been buried there in a 55-pound drum.
-They soon called off the search.
+They soon called off the search, but it was resurrected decades later—and in 2022, the FBI announced it came up empty.

 8. Florida Everglades